My Story (Couillard book)

 My Story (or Mon histoire) is a tell-all memoir by Canadian Julie Couillard.
 It was first written in French, then during summer 2008, translated into English.
 Both versions were published across Canada in October 2008.

-Couillard first appeared in the national media when she then dated the Minister of Foreign Affairs, Maxime Bernier.
-The incident began in May 2008 over a NATO-related dossier at Couillard's house.
+Couillard first appeared in the national media when she then dated Maxime Bernier, who at that time was Minister of Foreign Affairs.
+The incident began in May 2008 over a NATO-related dossier which Bernier forgot at Couillard's house.

 Intended to be released on October 14, 2008, the book's release date was moved forward when that same day was selected for the Canadian federal election.
 Bernier dismissed the allegations against him in the book as ridiculous and the book faced negative publicity in Beauce, Bernier's riding.
 The English version peaked at No. 6 on La Presses bestseller list while the French version reached No. 5.
 Critics found Couillard's story self-righteous and sometimes conveniently vague, but noted that it provided a unique view into the government's inner circle.
 Others felt that Couillard was using the book to hurt Bernier.
 Though My Story was released eight days before the election, Bernier was re-elected.